rota1001/kernel-rootkit/README.md

 This rootkit will potentially cause **IRREVERSIBLE DAMAGE** to your system, please run it in experiment environment.

+## Why not kallsyms?
+The `kallsyms` can be removed while compiling the kernel, it is not a good thing to depend on it.
+By the way, the symbol searching of `kprobe` is also implemented by `kallsyms`, so it is not allowed to be used in this repository.
 ## Compilation
 ### Install Dependency
 ```